nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 #### Conversion between scaler units of measure, e.g. gram to milligram

 A function is required to convert a VTM ingredient strength into the same units as the requested dose quantity.
 For example, if a required dose quantity is `12.5 milligram` but a VMP for that drug is expressed with a strength in micrograms, e.g. `500 microgram`, then that strength needs to be expressed in milligrams before the mathematical function can be executed.
-Thus, `500 microgram` would be converted into `0.5 milligram`.
-All conversation between units will be either a multiplication or division to a factor of 1000.
+Thus `500 microgram` would be converted into `0.5 milligram`.

 For example;